Chemotherapy for Retinoblastoma

 Chemotherapy can also increase the risk for infection by reducing the number of white blood cells, which help fight off viruses and other foreign invaders.

 Side effects often go away after treatment is completed.
-NYU Langone doctors and nurses can prescribe medications to help ease side effects.
+Our doctors and nurses can prescribe medications to help ease side effects.